-During December 2012, 1,777,604 warrants that had been issued in the Company's December 2012 private placement were exercised on a cashless basis, pursuant to which the Company issued 1,312,883 shares of common stock upon exercise of the warrants.
-Additionally, during December 2012, 194,381 warrants that had been issued in the Company's May 2011 private placement were exercised on a cashless basis, pursuant to which the Company issued 119,158 shares of common stock upon exercise of the warrants.
+During the nine months ended March 31, 2013, warrants to purchase 1,820,304 shares of common stock that had been issued in the Company's December 2012 private placement were exercised on a cashless basis, pursuant to which the Company issued 1,333,688 shares of common stock, and warrants to purchase 41 shares of common stock that had been issued in the Company's May 2012 rights offering (the "Rights Offering") were exercised, pursuant to which the Company issued 41 shares of common stock.
+Additionally, during the nine months ended March 31, 2013, warrants to purchase 194,381 shares of common stock that had been issued in the Company issued in the Company's May 2011 private placement were exercised on a cashless basis, pursuant to which the Company issued 119,159 shares of common stock.

-As of December 31, 2012, there were outstanding (i) warrants issued in the Company's December 2012 private placement that are exercisable to purchase 4,639,061 shares of the Company's common stock at an exercise price of \$3.12, which expire in December 2017; (ii) warrants issued in conjunction with the Rights Offering that are exercisable to purchase 319,191 shares of the Company's common stock at an exercise price of \$7.14 per share, which expire in May 2017; (iii) Series A warrants issued in the Company's May 2011 private placement that are exercisable to purchase 215,721 shares of common stock at an exercise price of \$6.00 per share, which expire in November 2016; and (iv) other outstanding warrants that are exercisable to purchase 768 shares of the Company's common stock at an exercise price of \$130.20 per share, which expire in July 2013.
+As of March 31, 2013, there were outstanding (i) warrants issued in the Company's December 2012 private placement that are exercisable to purchase 4,596,361 shares of the Company's common stock at an exercise price of \$3.12, which expire in December 2017; (ii) warrants issued in conjunction with the Rights Offering that are exercisable to purchase 319,150 shares of the Company's common stock at an exercise price of \$7.14 per share, which expire in May 2017; (iii) Series A warrants issued in the Company's May 2011 private placement that are exercisable to purchase 315,721 shares of common stock at an exercise price of \$6.00 per share, which expire in November 2016; and (iv) other outstanding warrants that are exercisable to purchase 768 shares of the Company's common stock at an exercise price of \$130.20 per share, which expire in July 2013.